static-frame/static-frame/doc/source/api_sort_transform.rst

 .. py:method:: Series.astype[key](dtype)

-    Given a key, replace the values specified by the column key with values casted to the provided dtype.
+    Given a column key (either a column label, list of column lables, slice of colum labels, or Boolean array), replace the values specified by the column key with values casted to the provided ``dtype``.

 .. automethod:: static_frame.Frame.isin